RickYoon/Xchange/README.md

 For more details, see the full license text at: https://creativecommons.org/licenses/by-nc-sa/4.0/

-Copyright (c) 2024 EDUBridge.
+Copyright (c) 2025 Xchange.
 All rights reserved.

 ## Architecture